-This blog discusses the important role of writers in menu design.
-It explores a common usability problem with menu design and landing pages, that writers can easily fix.
-It uses the Gov.uk menu as an example you can replicate on your government or corporate website.
+This blog discusses the important role of copywriters in menu design.
+It explores a common usability problem with menu design and landing pages, that copywriters can easily fix.
+It uses the Gov.uk menu as an example you can replicate on your government website or corporate website.

 You wouldn’t leave toys on the stairs for fear that someone will trip up.
 The same goes with leaving a trail of content on a menu landing page.
 By a menu landing page, I mean a page that displays when you click on a 2nd or 3rd tier menu of a fairly large website.
 Allow me to explain this analogy further.